Ciò che rende la lavorazione con incisione CNC un punto di svolta per la produzione di precisione?

 • Conventional Milling: Cannot process 0.5 mm thin sections without deformation.

-3.2 Consumer & Pubblicità
+3.2 Consumer & Advertising

-• Advertising Logos: Mass-produces 3D signs (PER ESEMPIO., crystal letters, two-color plate signs) with consistent font and depth—100+ identical signs/hour.
+• Advertising Logos: Mass-produces 3D signs (per esempio., crystal letters, two-color plate signs) with consistent font and depth—100+ identical signs/hour.

-3.3 Ricerca scientifica & Medico
+3.3 Scientific Research & Medico

-• Dispositivi medici: Machines micron-level features (PER ESEMPIO., 0.05 mm holes in surgical instruments) using dynamic error compensation—ensuring surface smoothness (Ra <0.02 µm) to avoid tissue irritation.
+• Dispositivi medici: Machines micron-level features (per esempio., 0.05 mm holes in surgical instruments) using dynamic error compensation—ensuring surface smoothness (Ra <0.02 µm) to avoid tissue irritation.

 4. Practical Tips to Optimize CNC Engraving Results